CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 94 Billion Charity Compassion Coin (CCC)'s in all (TRC10 & ERC20 Types).

 Decimal Rating: 0 & 8 (1 ERC20 CCC can be subdivided into 0.00000000 decimal places)

 Allocation:

-92 Billion for Global use and circulation via charitable GIVE Builders, Governments/politicians and cryptocurrency trading exchanges.
+92 Billion for Global use and circulation via charitable GIVE Builders, Governments/politicians and a secure cryptocurrency trading exchange for easy access to obtaining and utilizing the CCC Ledger for use in charitable project building/funding.

-2 Billion are frozen for the next 3-5 years in Charity Compassion Coin's Treasury.
+2 Billion are frozen for the next 3-5 years in Charity Compassion Coin's Treasury via the TRON Blockchain.

 --------